 You can buy your books at the Loudoun Campus bookstore LR135.
 Please call the bookstore for their business hours at 703.450.2589.

 You will be given a booklist at the time of registration.
 Please do not buy your books before you know your class.

 Important: Please keep your receipt!
 Books are subject to change.
 If you buy your books before

 the first day of classes, do not open any CDs, book bundles, or write into your books.

 Otherwise, you will not be able to return or exchange your books!

 Selling Back Your Books

-ESL students will be able to sell their books back to the campus bookstore.
+ESL students may be able to sell their books back to the campus bookstore.
 Students must consult the bookstore about their policies.
 If you are planning on selling your books back, please remember:

 · Your books must be “like new”.
 No writing or damage.